SergeyFromHell/hgrid/README.md

 hg.insert(extent);
 ```
 If you insert the extent, that has already been inserted, nothing happens (no duplicates alowed).
-The equality of extents is determined by their identity.
+**The equality of extents is determined by their identity**.
 I.e. you can insert different extents with same properties.
 ```js
 var extent1 = [1,2,3,4];
 var extent2 = [1,2,3,4];